sablier-labs/docs/docs/guides/04-snapshot-voting.md

 ---
 id: "snapshot-voting"
-sidebar_position: 8
+sidebar_position: 4
 title: "Snapshot Strategies"
 ---

 # Snapshot Voting Strategies

-To enable off-chain governance, we designed a collection of Snapshot Strategies that compute the voting power of assets stored in Sablier streams.
+To enable off-chain governance, we designed a collection of Snapshot Strategies that compute the voting power of assets stored in Lockup streams.

-## Sablier V2
+## Sablier Lockup

 - [Snapshot playground](https://snapshot.org/#/playground/sablier-v2) - test the strategies
 - [Snapshot code repository](https://github.com/snapshot-labs/snapshot-strategies/tree/master/src/strategies/sablier-v2) -
   see the implementation

-The following strategies will read the various amounts that can be found in Sablier V2 streams.
+The following strategies will read the various amounts that can be found in Lockup streams.
 The voting power will be calculated based on some sub-strategies called `policies`.

 | Snapshot Playground                                  |